Let me show you just how easy Friendsgiving ideas can be. It doesn’t have to be difficult to host your own harvest ladies lunch.

 I chose jadeite cake stands for serving up the other dishes.
 My gold rimmed turkey plates are another T.J.
 Maxx find that I love to use every year on Thanksgiving.

-Whatever you choose to serve, find the color scheme that works great for you and build around that.
+Whatever good food you choose to serve, find the color scheme that works great for you and build around that.
 Remember to prep ahead with things like the savory bread pudding so you can enjoy visiting with everyone too.

 It also makes for a great conversation starter as everyone shares their dish and why they love it so much.
 They could even bring a recipe card for everyone with the recipe on it.
+This gives them the perfect opportunity to try new dishes on actual Thanksgiving day.

 Be sure to check out recipes that we used on our table…